Now's the time to buy and hold

 Attendee John L. Liechty agreed.
 He's senior vice president of financial services for Goshen, Ind.-based MMA, or Mennonite Mutual Aid.

 "Poor management practices translate into poor financial performance, and so if management concerns are not adequately addressed, it's going to manifest itself in a lower stock price," Liechty, said.
 "And that is clearly detrimental to mutual fund investors' interests."
-End of Story

 Amy Hoak is a MarketWatch reporter based in Chicago.